Beloved Blackpool estate agent dies as family pays tribute to ‘best dad and granddad’

 “We didn’t tell anybody about the wedding either, we just had our two friends as witnesses and swore them to secrecy before going off to Blackpool Registry Office,” added Christine.
 “We took the children out for a meal and put photographs of us getting married under their plates.”

-Harry left Oystons to set up his own estate agency and auctioneering business, Harry Sutcliffe Limited, in 1992 alongside his eventual-wife and business partner Christine and retired in 2007 after more than four decades in the industry and having valued at least 20,000 properties by his own estimations.
+Harry left Oystons to set up his own estate agency and auctioneering business, Harry Sutcliffe Limited, in 1992 alongside his eventual-wife and business partner Christine, going on to sell houses all across the North West, from the Fylde Coast to Chorley.
+He retired in 2007 after more than four decades in the industry and having valued at least 20,000 properties by his own estimations.

 So popular was he that he was named Personality of the Year at the Blackpool Gazette’s Homes Alternative Property Awards 2002 after receiving a unanimity of votes from his fellow estate agents.